 The study results indicated a positive role for growth hormone and its receptors related to injury-induced neurogenesis and suggested that GH therapy may potentiate the body's ability to heal the brain after injury.

 At the conference Dr. Arjan Scheepens mentioned that GH therapy is now being promoted as an anti-aging (rejuvenation) therapy by an industry that has been viewed with skepticism by some doctors and scientists.

 He said that the traditional opinion that the brain does not have the capacity to regenerate itself has been debunked.

 "In the last 10 years the neuroscience world has accepted that you do make new neurons throughout your life, and that is particularly important for memory and cognition.
 Neurogenesis is an established fact."

-This research done by Dr. Scheepens and colleagues supports the fact that human growth hormone can bring about neuron regeneration, which is in line with the beliefs of anti-aging medicine.
-However, the regeneration and healing of neurons in the brain is only one of many areas we believe can be positively affected by human growth hormone.
+The work done by researchers such as Dr. Scheepens and Dr. Christophidis is showing that human growth hormone can bring about regeneration and healing, which is in line with the beliefs of anti-aging medicine.
+However, the regeneration and healing of neurons in the brain is only one of many areas of the body we believe can be positively affected by growth hormone.

 Scheepens, A., Sirimanne, E.S., Breier, B.H., Clark, R.G., Gluckman, P.D., Williams, C.E., "Growth Hormone as a Neuronal Rescue Factor During Recovery From CNS Injury," Neuroscience (2001) 104:677–87. doi: 10.1016/S0306-4522(01)00109-910.